binkley/modern-java-practices/README.md

 [Batect](https://batect.dev/) is a cool tool from Charles Korn.
 With some setup, it runs your build in a "CI-like" local environment via Docker.
 This is one of your first lines of defence against "it runs on my box".
+([Compare Batect](https://batect.dev/Comparison.html) with other tools in this space.)

 _This is an important step_!
 It's closer to your CI builds locally.
 You should strive to keep local as faithful as possible to CI and Production.